kennyyu168/Streaming-Thoughts/README.md

 Installation:
 1. Open the StreamingThoughts folder on Android Studio
+2. Configure your own Firebase storage: https://firebase.google.com/docs/android/setup
+3. Configure rules for the audio folder in Firebase Storage https://firebase.google.com/docs/storage and https://firebase.google.com/docs/storage/security/get-started
-2. Select either a real device running Android 11 or emulated device running 11
+4. Select either a real device running Android 11 or emulated device running 11
-3. Press Run to install and run the application
+5. Press Run to install and run the application

 ## Some Implementation Details
 The storage was done using Firebase Storage.
 When the user is first presented the